pubcore/generator-storybook-mui/README.md

 some react app.
 Corresponding app(s), which depends on this package, should be part of a npm workspaces setup.

-If apps are build with Unidirectional Data Flow paradigm, this can help to segragate usage of local state (e.g. by react useState hook): It will not (or rarely) occure within app's code.
+If apps are build with Unidirectional Data Flow paradigm, this can help to segregate usage of local state (e.g. by react useState hook): It will not (or rarely) occure within app's code.